What’s Going Wrong with Strategy Execution?

 - Narrow the Field

-You are far more likely to create alignment and make tangible progress if you focus on the one or two moves that matter most.
-Too many strategic workstreams dilute energy, create complexity, and invite misalignment.
+You are far more likely to create alignment and make tangible progress if you strategically focus on the one or two moves that matter most.
+Too many strategic workstreams dilute energy, create organizational complexity, and invite cultural misalignment.
 Rather than the hare scampering about in many different directions, be the tortoise who moves deliberately and steadfastly toward the goal.
-Use your resources in a purposeful way that maximizes your odds of winning.

 - Evaluate Feasibility